zgzxy001/INF-Public-Safety-Tools/README.md

 # INF-Public-Safety-Tools
 This page contains the public safety tools developed by Informedia Lab at Carnegie Mellon University.
+If you want to try our demo, please send a request using you institution email to xiaoyuz3@cs.cmu.edu.

 -   Gunshot Detection